CSFC 2025 Monitor Bill List

 Summary:

-In provisions regarding unfair and deceptive trade practices in insurance, the bill identifies, as an additional practice that shall not be construed as falling within the definition of discrimination or rebates, the practice of offering or providing a value-added product or service, not specified in the insurance policy, at no cost or at a reduced cost, if the product or service:
+In provisions regarding unfair and deceptive trade practices in insurance, the act identifies, as an additional practice that shall not be construed as falling within the definition of discrimination or rebates, the practice of offering or providing a value-added product or service not specified in the insurance policy, at no cost or at a reduced cost, if the product or service:

 • Relates to the insurance coverage; and